Are You Buying a Home?

 If the home has been tested and radon levels are high, you (the buyer) have two options:

-- Ask for a reduction in the price of the home to cover of installing your own radon mitigation system.
-Most buyers prefer this option, as it puts them in full control of the radon mitigation company they hire and the quality of the system that gets designed and installed.
+- Ask for a reduction in the price of the home to cover the cost of installing a radon mitigation system.
+Most buyers prefer this option, as it puts them in complete control of the radon mitigation company they hire and the quality of the system that gets designed and installed.
 American Radon Mitigation aims to reduce your home’s radon levels as low as possible, often below 1 pCi/L.

-- Have the seller choose a contractor to install your radon mitigation system.
+- Have the seller install the mitigation system, allowing them to choose the contractor to install the radon mitigation system.
 American Radon Mitigation does not recommend this option.
-If you do choose to go this route, make sure you’re the one picking the radon contractor, not the seller.
-In our experience, most sellers are only concerned with finding the cheapest option, not the one that’s best for your family’s health and safety.
+If you choose this route, ensure you pick the radon contractor, not the seller.
+In our experience, most sellers are primarily concerned with finding the cheapest option, not the one that’s best for your family’s health and safety.

 A Warning for All Homebuyers

-The Minnesota Department of Health strongly recommends that ALL homebuyers have an indoor radon test performed prior to purchase or taking occupancy, and recommends having the radon levels mitigated if elevated radon concentrations are found.
+The Minnesota Department of Health strongly recommends that ALL homebuyers have an indoor radon test performed before purchasing or taking occupancy and recommends having the radon levels mitigated if elevated radon concentrations are found.

-Elevated radon concentrations can easily be reduced by a qualified, certified, or licensed radon mitigator.
+A qualified, certified, licensed radon mitigator can easily reduce elevated radon concentrations.
 Every residential homebuyer should be notified that the property may present exposure to dangerous levels of indoor radon gas that may place the occupants at risk of developing radon-induced lung cancer.

 Where to Find More Information

-For more information on the Minnesota Radon Awareness Act and how it affects the home-buying process, contact your real estate agent or a real estate attorney.
+Contact your real estate agent or attorney for more information on the Minnesota Radon Awareness Act and how it affects home-buying.

 To learn more about radon’s role in real estate, take a look at: